 Practically any kind of additional fruit may be added for additional flavoring.
 Common ones are Grape Juice, Orange, and others like Watermelon, Honeydew, Pears, and Peaches.
 Some even contain a small amount of ginger.

 Adjust and add how you see fit.
-In the end, it should be a dominant lemon-flavored drink that is both sweet and tart.
+In the end, it should be a dominant lemon-flavored drink that is both sweet, tart, and refreshing on a hot summer day.

 Ingredients